bcesarmotta/microservices-organism/README.md

 - [ ] Add a script to insert initial data
 - [ ] Add a guideline to explain how this project flows
 - [ ] Verify the Queue flow
+- [ ] Add nexus Repository to docker-compose